eliasbagley/eliasbagley.github.io/_posts/2016-03-08-learning-rx.markdown

 [Introduction to Reactive Programming][link_1]

-[4 part series][link_2], and uses RxJava as the implementation, but the concepts should be pretty much directly translateable to RxSwift
+[4 part series on RxJava][link_2], but the concepts should be pretty much directly translateable to any other Rx implementation, such as RxSwift or RxJS

 [ReactiveX documentation][link_3] for when you want to understand a single class or operator better.
 The marble diagrams are super helpful when you're trying to wrap your head around what an operator does.